mamba-dev-KE/work-assessment-mvc/README.md

 - The MONGO_URI can be gotten from the Mongo Atlas platform after creating a database and choosing the connect to application option.
 - The PORT is the port where we want our Node server to run, set it to 5000.

-- Run the following command from the root of the whole project in order.
+- Run the following command from the root of the project.

 ```
 npm install

 ```

 - Change directory into the frontend directory and run the command again.

 ```
 cd frontend
 npm install

 ```

 - Change directory back to the root folder and run the following command.

 ```